This blog has been updated to reflect the release of WCAG version 2.2 in October of 2023.

 An Innovative Solution

-We at eSSENTIAL Accessibility hope that you’ve learned the basics from this web accessibility overview.
+We at Level Access hope that you’ve learned the basics from this web accessibility overview.
 To help you follow WCAG, we have developed a comprehensive accessibility solution that complies with the latest standards and regulations.
 This includes integrating web compliance evaluation and remediation services with assistive technology to deliver a transformative experience for people with disabilities.

-Learn more about eSSENTIAL Accessibility’s innovative solution and reach out to use any time for a closer look at how our comprehensive digital accessibility platform can help your organization provide a better experience for all.
+Learn more about Level Access’s innovative solution and reach out to us any time for a closer look at how our comprehensive digital accessibility platform can help your organization provide a better experience for all.

 Editor’s Note: This post was updated in October 2019 for accuracy and comprehensiveness.